localvoid/ivi/packages/ivi/README.md

 ```

 Directive function is invoked only when template is created with a
-different function, so it can be used as a DOM element created callback:
+different function, so if we are going to reuse the same function, it can be
+used as a DOM element created callback:

 ```js
 const Example = component((c) => {